mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 Scheduling delivery dates
 =========================

-Giving accurate forecasted dates of delivery is vital for fulfilling customer expectations.
-Odoo offers comprehensive lead time configuration, allowing coordination and planning of manufacturing orders, deliveries, and receptions.
+Accurately forecasting delivery dates is vital for fulfilling customer expectations.
+In Odoo, the Inventory app allows for comprehensive lead time configuration, allowing coordination and planning of manufacturing orders, deliveries, and receptions.

 Types of lead times
 ===================

-Lead times are interconnected and impact various stages of the order fulfillment process.
+Different lead times for different operations can impact various stages of the order fulfillment process.
 Here's a summary of the types of lead times in Odoo:

 .. image:: scheduled_dates/all-lead-times.png